rajannpatel/landscape-docs/en/onprem-auth.md

 oidc-client-secret = a4sDFAsdfA4F52as-asDfAsd
 ```

-The issuer is the URL of the issuer.
-That URL should also have a discovery configuration file available by appending `.well-known/openid-configuration`, such as [https://accounts.google.com/.well-known/openid-configuration](https://accounts.google.com/.well-known/openid-configuration).
-The client-id and client-secret should be provided by the OpenID-Connect provider when you create a client credentials.
+The `oidc-issuer` is the URL of the issuer.
+That URL should also be a discovery configuration file available by appending `.well-known/openid-configuration`, such as [https://accounts.google.com/.well-known/openid-configuration](https://accounts.google.com/.well-known/openid-configuration).
+The `oidc-client-id` and `oidc-client-secret` should be provided by the OpenID-Connect provider when you create the client credentials.
 The provider may require setting an authorization redirect URI.
 This should look like `https://your_landscape/login/handle-openid`.
-If your provider also requires a logout redirect URL, this should be the address of your landscape server such as `https://your_landscape/` .
+If your provider also requires a logout redirect URL, this should be the address of your Landscape server such as `https://your_landscape/`.

 After making these changes, restart all Landscape services: